Brian Gionta: Boston College

-Gionta was drafted 82nd overall by the New Jersey Devils in the 1998 NHL Entry Draft.
+Gionta was drafted 82nd overall by the New Jersey Devils in the 1998 NHL entry draft.
 The diminutive but fiery forward attended high school at the Aquinas Institute in Rochester, New York, where in 1993–94 he was selected as their Rookie of the Year.
 He then skated for Boston College from 1997 to 2001, winning a national championship as Eagles captain in the 2000–01 season.
 He was mentored by former NHL forward Marty Reasoner, also a Rochester native, and enjoyed his best statistical season in his freshman year on a line with Reasoner, posting 30 goals and 62 points in 40 games as the Eagles fell to the University of Michigan in the national championship game in Boston.

 Gionta followed up with a 60-point season his sophomore year as Boston College was eliminated by their Hockey East rival, the University of Maine, in the Frozen Four semi-finals.
 In his junior year, he posted a 33-goal, 56-point season as the Eagles fell to the University of North Dakota in that year's national championship game.

 In his senior season as captain, Gionta's point total dipped again to 54 points.
 Nevertheless, a roster stocked with future NHL talent produced a national championship as Boston College defeated North Dakota 3–2 in overtime in Albany, New York.
 During his senior season, he led the nation in goal-scoring with 33 goals, including a performance against the University of Maine in which he scored on each of his first five shots.

 New Jersey Devils (2001–2009)

-Gionta, who joined the New Jersey Devils during the 2001–02 season, was a member of the 2003 Stanley Cup Finals-winning team that prevailed over the Mighty Ducks of Anaheim.
+Gionta, who joined the New Jersey Devils during the 2001–02 season, was a member of the 2003 Stanley Cup Final-winning team that prevailed over the Mighty Ducks of Anaheim.
 During the 2004–05 NHL lockout, he played for the Devils' American Hockey League (AHL) affiliate, the Albany River Rats.
 In 2006, he was a member of the 2006 United States' men's team that competed in Turin, Italy.